buildingSMART/IFC4.3.x-development/docs/properties/s/SulphurDioxideEmissions.md

 SulphurDioxideEmissions
 =======================

-Rate of emission of sulphur dioxide
+Rate of emission of sulphur dioxide.